e271828e/Flight.jl/docs/notes/design/framework_spec.md

 grouped by kind and sorted by path.
 A user-code exception is wrapped in a framing diagnostic — component path, which function, the probe context including synthesized inputs — with the original exception as `cause`, so the didactic frame renders first and the raw throw second.
+One class is recognized rather than merely framed: a `FieldError` — type and field carried as data — matched against the bundle's own NamedTuple type becomes §5.2's bundle-law did-you-mean, with the legal set and the undeclared-store / wrong-tier / illegal-for-this-function classification.
+Nothing is recovered by reading message text.

 The §13.4 walkthroughs as acceptance tests target diagnostics: tests match on kind plus payload fields, never on message text.
 Messages become pure